Morningstar/morningstar-mcp-server/README.md

 # Morningstar MCP Server

+**This repo is currently archived and development on this MCP Server is being done outside this repo**

 Morningstar MCP Server exposes the following Morningstar tools to be consumed using MCP.

 * Morningstar Datapoint Tool